Want to write for your practice website and blog? In this article, we’ll discuss things to consider when writing for your audience.

 For adults in the US, the average reading level is between 7th and 8th grade.
-According to a 2014 report from the US Department of Education and the National Institute of Literacy, 21% of adults reading below a 5th grade level.
+According to a 2014 report from the US Department of Education and the National Institute of Literacy, 21% of adults are reading below a 5th-grade level.
 Approximately 32 million Americans cannot read at all.

 To appeal to the widest audience, you may want to check your piece of writing after you have completed it.
 There are tools online that give you the readability score of your piece, such as readability-score.com.